 Add plenty of organic matter before planting.

-Materials such as leaf mould, compost and well rotted manure are excellent for improving soil conditions.
+Materials such as leaf mold, compost, and well-rotted manure are excellent for improving soil conditions.

 These materials will improve the structure of the soil so that water drains away freely and also absorbs some moisture to provide the optimal balance that azalea roots require as well as providing nutrients.